junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

   - Then the pig goes into the house.

-  - In the house a child is playing on the  oor.
+  - In the house a child is playing on the floor.
 In this way, a bit of the man’s stool gets on the child, too.

   - Later the child starts to cry, and the mother takes him in her arms.